Netflix/denominator/README.md

 ## Code

 Denominator exposes a portable [model](https://github.com/Netflix/denominator/wiki/Models) implemented by pluggable `Provider`s such as `route53`, `ultradns`, `dynect`, `clouddns`, or `mock`.
 Under the covers, providers are [Dagger](http://square.github.com/dagger/) modules.
-Except for the mock, all current providers bind to [jclouds](https://github.com/jclouds/jclouds) libraries.
-That said, denominator has no core dependencies outside guava and dagger, so developers are free to implement providers however they choose.
+Except for the mock, all current providers bind to http requests via [feign](https://github.com/Netflix/feign), which keeps the distribution light.

 ### Binaries